 The operators applied to Karoo GP are designated by you.
 The name of the .csv file which contains your desired operators must match the name of the fitness function (kernel) chosen.
-For example, the Classification kernel will auto-load /files/operators\CLASSIFY.csv.
-The most commonly used are arithmetic [+, -, \, /, \\], trigonometric [cos, sin, tan], Boolean [and, or, not], and abs, log, sign, and sqrt.
+For example, the Classification kernel will auto-load /files/operators_CLASSIFY.csv.
+The most commonly used are arithmetic [+, -, , /, , sqrt, exp], trigonometric [cos, sin], and Boolean.